 If you’re sexually active with a woman of reproductive age, it’s important to use birth control during treatment and for 1 year after treatment is completed.
 This is to make sure you don’t conceive with sperm that might have been damaged by exposure to radiation, which could possibly result in birth defects.

-During treatment, you will probably not notice any changes in your skin in the area being treated.
+During treatment, you’ll probably not notice any changes in your skin in the area being treated.
 However, you might lose some or all of the hair in your pubic area.
 The hair will usually grow back 3 to 6 months after treatment is done; however, the color and texture might be different.

 Below are guidelines to help you care for your skin during treatment.
 These guidelines refer only to the skin in the area being treated with radiation.